What is Alpha Testing?

 - One of the biggest advantages of Alpha testing from releasing the software from the market point of view is that it helps in the early release of software if everything has resulted well in this testing.

-- It helps in improving the quality of software by each feedback.
+- It helps in improving the quality of software with each feedback.

 Disadvantages of Alpha Testing